ToniBirat7/English_Premier_League_End_To_End_Project/Steps_Done_Self.md

 # **MVP Version: 2.0.0**

+**Left to Contenarize All**

+**Docker Virtual Image Location is `Ubunut/mnt/usb/Docker_Image/DockerDesktop`**

+If any error in mounting the USB drive, then use the command `sudo mount -t ntfs-3g /dev/sda1 /mnt/usb` to mount the USB drive.

 **Use Docker Compose to manage the containers**

 - Create a `docker-compose.yml` file to define the services and their configurations.